farag2/Hyper-V/README.md

 # Hyper-V
-Install OS in a Virtual Machine using Hyper-V easily than ever
+Install OS in a Virtual Machine using Hyper-V much easier than ever